chemoelectric/epr-simulation/README.md

 mechanics were itself correct.

 The supposed ‘irreducibility’ of ‘quantum’ physics is not merely
-false: it is a firmly logical impossibility.
+false: it is a logically solid impossibility.

 Thus, in the published papers (such as those by J. S. Bell, John Clauser, etc.) where a ‘local realistic’ solution for EPR-B